 Dr Paul Ang is a family physician or what is commonly known as a general practitioner (GP) in Punggol, Singapore.
-He founded the Zenith Medical Clinic at Punggol West in 2014.
+He founded Zenith Medical Clinic at Punggol West in 2014.
 He is keen to improve the way primary care (or GP services) are delivered.
-He wants to bring great, quality, affordable healthcare to the residents in Punggol, Singapore.
+He wants to bring great, quality and affordable healthcare to the residents in Punggol, Singapore.

-His professional qualifications are Bachelor of Medicine and Bachelor of Surgery (MBBS) Singapore, Graduate Diploma in Family Medicine (GDFM), Membership of the Royal College of Surgeons (MRCSEd) and accredited family physician.
-He is also currently pursuing the Graduate Diploma in Mental Health (GDMH) by Institute of Mental Health.
+His professional qualifications are Bachelor of Medicine and Bachelor of Surgery (MBBS) Singapore, Graduate Diploma in Family Medicine (GDFM), Graduate Diploma in Mental Health (GDMH), Membership of the Royal College of Surgeons (MRCSEd) and accredited family physician.
+He is currently pursuing the Masters in Liberal Arts (Digital Media and Design) at Harvard Extension School.

-Other past achievements include President Scout Award in 2004 awarded by the late President SR Nathan.
+Other significant past achievements include President Scout Award in 2004 awarded by the late President SR Nathan.

 He strongly believes that a sustainable enterprise must always contribute back to the society in both tangible and intangible ways.
 As a medical student, he founded the Project Sa’Bai with a close friend and with a lot of help from two experienced family physicians (Dr John Lee and Priscilla Lee).

 He believes in a healthy lifestyle.
 He can be spotted cycling around the Punggol and Sengkang areas with his two young boys and spouse.
 (His favourite by the way are Coney Island, Punggol Waterway Park and Sengkang Riverside Park.
 Thank you NParks!)